cling-com/cling-sync/README.md

 #### Block IDs

-A repository wide HMAC key is derived from the KEK like this: `SHA256(kek + "-blockId")`.

-That HMAC key is then used to calculate the block id like this: `HMAC(SHA256(blockContent), HMACKey)`
+The repository wide _Block ID HMAC Key_ key is then used to sign the block id like this: `HMAC(SHA256(blockContent), HMACKey)`.
+This makes block ids based on the contents of the block (i.e. blocks are content addressable), but signing the content SHA256 hash makes it impossible to guess the content of a block.

 #### Data Encryption

 The content of files are stored in blocks of up to _8MB_ in size.
 Each block is encrypted with a unique, random 32 byte _Data Encryption Key (DEK)_.
-That DEK is then stored alongside the random nonce used in the block header (see below).
+That _DEK_ is encrypted with th _KEK_ and stored alongside the random nonce used in the block header (see below).

 ## File Formats